Fill your College Details

 Creating Pointers

-A pointer in C is created by using the asterisk * symbol, which comes next by the pointer name and type.
-Next, the address-of operator & is used to assign it a variable's address.
+A pointer in C is created by using the asterisk * symbol, which comes next to the pointer name and type.
+Next, the address-of operator & is used to assign a variable's address.

 Syntax of Pointer Declaration